-3.1 Which decisions are covered?
+4.2 Which decisions are covered?

-3.1.1 The recommendation taken by Cabinet did not specify the types of decisions that would be covered by a one-year review.
+4.2.1 The recommendation taken by Cabinet did not specify the types of decisions that would be covered by a one-year review.
 The following table suggests where this rule would be applied, but it is open to the Working Party to suggest a different approach.

-Decision type or body Does a one-year review of exempt status apply?
+Decision type or body Does a review of exempt status apply?

 Council Yes

 Cabinet (or delegated executive) Yes

 Officer (decisions requiring a decision notice Yes

 to be published)

 Other committees (e.g. Overview and Scrutiny Yes

 Panel)

 Regulatory (e.g. Planning, Licensing Board) Yes

 General Purposes Yes

 Standards Committee or its sub-committees No

-- 3.1.2 Recommendation that the one-year review of the status of exempt information relates to all decisions other than those taken by the Standards Committee or its subcommittees. - 3.1.3 Recommendation - that only exempt decisions taken after the constitution has been updated are affected by this process in other words, it is not retrospective.
+4.2.2 Recommendation - that reviews of the status of exempt information relate to all decisions other than those taken by the Standards Committee or its sub-committees.

+4.2.3 Recommendation - that only exempt decisions taken after the constitution has been updated are affected by this process - in other words, it is not retrospective.

-3.2 Who decides whether the information is still confidential / exempt or can be published?
+4.3 Who decides whether the information is still confidential / exempt or can be published?